erroronline1/caro/readme.md

 # open tasks
 * components add images (store, duplicate with component id, do not delete)

+* components used in forms
+* forms used in context
+* deactivate forms and components

 * access csv filter, store filter rules
 * vendor address, email, phone, customer id